ItsHertz/gosu-lang/gosu/src/main/text/README.txt

 WELCOME

 Thanks for downloading Gosu.
-You are using version project.version
+You are using version v1.2

 QUICK INSTALL